Cheap Wedge Salad Recipe

 This is a great summer salad that goes well with grilled steak or chicken.
 You could also throw in some homemade croutons to make it a light main course.

-My trick that makes this salad effortless to put together?
+My trick that makes this salad effortless to put together – and budget-friendly?
 Buy some of the toppings from the grocery store salad bar.

 Some – but not all – of the ingredients cost less when you purchase them from the salad bar. ‘